dotnet/roslyn/docs/features/source-generators.md

 ### High Level Design Goals

 - Generators produce one or more strings that represent C# source code to be added to the compilation.
-- Explicitly _additional_ only.
+- Explicitly _additive_ only.
 Generators can add new code to a compilation but may **not** modify existing user code.
 - May access _additional files_, that is, non-C# source texts.
-- Run _un-ordered_, each generator will see the same input compilation.
+- Run _un-ordered_, each generator will see the same input compilation, with no access to files created by other source generators.
 - A user specifies the generators to run via list of assemblies, much like analyzers.

 ## Implementation